snickerton/TravelingSalesmanClockAlgorithm/README.md

 *Can't I just average the points, get a center, and then go clockwise around it and find my path?*

 ## Clock Algorithm Explanation
-*(Still doubting that this isn't a pre-existing solution that I just didn't find while googling)*
+*(Still doubting that this isn't a pre-existing solution which I somehow couldn't find while googling)*

 My ELI5 of the patented Tony Zhu Clock&trade; Algorithm:
 1) Attach a clock hand to the centroid found